Oluwasegun-AA/md-generator/README.md

 ## Project Overview

 md-generator was created to reduce the time spent creating .md files while trying to set up projects.
 Hence, bootstrapping development with `ALL` desired md files in line with proven community standards.
-This npm package was inspired by [readme-md-generator](https://www.npmjs.com/package/readme-md-generator) by @kefranabg

 ## Features